Dreridex/tictactoe/README.md

 # tictactoe
-tictactoe with html,css and js
+tictactoe with html, css and js